asia-pacific-energy-research-centre/aperc-osemosys/README.md

 You will see a dialogue asking you where to save the model files.

 Where it says "Local path", choose the "GitHub folder you created above.
-Your settings should look similar to the above image.
 Click "Clone".
 When it is finished you can close the app.

 ### 1.2.
 Create the Python environment with dependencies.